Digging for Diamonds: How to Not Lose Heart on the Way to a Goal

 The moment you’ve made a new decision and gone in a new direction, you need to be on high alert for the smallest positive occurrences in those areas.
 Once something positive happens, amplify that first inspirational feeling within yourself.
 Milk it for all that it is worth, and don’t allow a pendulum to pull you off of your center with its provocations.
 This is how you continuously ride the wave of success.
 Your sector of reality is now becoming saturated with satisfaction, as this matches with the content of your soul-mind unity.
 If you fall off because of the negative provocation of a pendulum, remind yourself what happens when you lose heart, and make the decision to jump right back on the wave.

 Perhaps the politics or the job market examples seem more difficult, because there are so many people tuned in to a negative state of affairs.
-Remind yourself that your sector of reality is not theirs.
-You are allowed to tune in to whatever inner image suits you personally—do not allow yourself to believe that anything is impossible with external intention.
+Remind yourself that your sector of reality is not theirs.⁵ You are allowed to tune in to whatever inner image suits you personally—do not allow yourself to believe that anything is impossible with external intention.
 If you do believe it is impossible to rectify, then you have already made your choice.
 Complaining about the outcome of that choice is never going to get you to where you want to go.
-We have to allow ourselves to ignore the feedback we see in our current reality if we hope to tune into something new.
+We have to allow ourselves to ignore the feedback we see in our current reality if we want to see our soul's success sectors unfold in our outer world. ⁵

 Those who influence the world the most are the ones who are the least influenced by it.